dim-dimy4/API-postman-tests/README.md

-# API-postman-tests
-Automated API testing project using Postman and Newman.
 # API Testing Project with Postman & Newman

 This repository contains automated API tests using [JSONPlaceholder](https://jsonplaceholder.typicode.com), written in Postman and executable via Newman CLI.